ARP cache

-An ARP cache is a collection of Address Resolution Protocol entries (mostly dynamic) that are created when an IP address is resolved to a MAC address (so the computer can effectively communicate with the IP address).
+An ARP cache is a collection of Address Resolution Protocol entries (mostly dynamic), that are created when an IP address is resolved to a MAC address (so the computer can effectively communicate with the IP address).
+The term can be used interchangeably with ARP table, although the latter is sometimes a distinct statically configured table.

-An ARP cache has the disadvantage of potentially being used by hackers and cyber attackers (an ARP cache poisoning attack).
+An ARP cache has the disadvantage of potentially being used by hackers and cyberattackers (an ARP cache poisoning attack).
 An ARP cache helps the attackers hide behind a fake IP address.
 Beyond the fact that ARP caches may help attackers, it may also prevent the attacks by "distinguish[ing] between low level IP and IP based vulnerabilities".